 Rebecca's songs have been recorded by Prince, John Legend, Kelly Clarkson, Adrian Younge, Alice Smith, and Isabela Moner, among others.

-Rebecca's reputation and experience have led to engagements as a producer in commercial music, a creative manager in music publishing, and most recently as faculty for music arts programs on the campuses of Pace University and NYU.
+Rebecca's reputation and experience have led to engagements as a producer in commercial music, a creative manager in music publishing, and most recently as faculty and guest lecturer for music arts programs on the campuses of Pace University, NYU and Lewis & Clark College.

-"Asphalt Heart" is available digitally on iTunes, Spotify, and Amazon.
+"Asphalt Heart" is available digitally on Apple Music, Spotify, and Amazon.

 Photographer: Falcon Griffith